Self-supervision through Random Segments with Autoregressive Coding (RandSAC): Experiments

 \subsection{Results}

-Table~\ref{tab:cifar_exp} shows low-data classification performance for contrastive pretraining (DINO \cite{caron2021emerging}), masked image encoding (MAE \cite{he2021masked}) and our segment autoregressive coding (\name).
+Table~\ref{tab:cifar_exp} shows low-data classification performance for contrastive pretraining (DINO \citep{caron2021emerging}), masked image encoding (MAE \citep{he2021masked}) and our segment autoregressive coding (\name).
 The MAE and DINO are pretrained using their official implementations.
 For MAE we use a 75\% masking ratio as suggested in their paper.
-All models are pretrained for 1600 epochs and evaluated with both 90-epoch linear probing (LIN) and 100-epoch fine-tuning (FT).
+All models· are pretrained for 1600 epochs and evaluated with both 90-epoch linear probing (LIN) and 100-epoch fine-tuning (FT).
 Under the low data benchmark, \name outperforms other non-autoregressive algorithms and direct supervised training, by a large margin.
+Both the square and the blob hierarchical versions work well.
 We postulate that the superior performance of \name comes from randomized segment prediction pretext task.
-The autoregressive coding objective that we propose, which is to traverse a hierarchy of randomly serialized visual segments(components), diversifies the small dataset, and serves as a sort of data augmentation.
+The autoregressive coding objective that we propose, which is to traverse a hierarchy of randomly serialized visual segments, diversifies the small dataset, and serves as a sort of data augmentation.